n7studio/react-di/README.md

 );
 ```

-To access the dependency use the hook: useDependency
+To access the dependency use the hook: useDependency.

 ```javascript
 const hello = useDependency('hello')